Irregular bleeding / periods / menstrual irregularity

 • Exercise moderation

-Hormonal Therapy
+Hormonal therapy

 • Progestogen-only therapies

-• Hormonal IUS (e.g., Mirena coil) to manage heavy bleeding
+• Hormonal IUS (e.g. Mirena coil) to manage heavy bleeding

 • Thyroid medication if thyroid imbalance is the cause

-• PCOS-specific management, including weight support and insulin-sensitising agents
+• PCOS specific management, including weight support and insulin-sensitising agents

-• Polyp or fibroid removal if structural problems are present
+Surgical options* Polyp or fibroid removal if structural problems are present

 • Minimally invasive or robotic-assisted techniques for precision and faster recovery

-Living with Irregular Periods
+Living with irregular periods

-At Happiher, menstrual health is treated with the same respect and seriousness as any other aspect of your wellbeing.
-Your experiences are valid, and help is available.
+At Happiher menstrual health is treated with the same respect and seriousness as any other aspect of your wellbeing.
+Your experiences are valid and help is available.

-If you’re looking for a specialist for irregular periods in London, Happiher offers:
+If you’re looking for a specialist for irregular periods in London Happiher offers:

-• Private, compassionate consultations
+• Private, confidential consultations

 • Specialist imaging and diagnostic services